FontysVenlo/esd-workshop-expo_esde/starter_guide.md

 ### Editing codebase
 By default, users can start with editing the main (most outer) index.js / index.ts file, which is an entry point to the application.
 After editing, the changes should automatically be reflected in Expo Go / Web, depending on the platform.

+### EAS & CNG
+Expo provides two ways to build apps.
+Expo Application Services (EAS) provide way to build apps for Android and iOS platforms, performing the build process on EAS servers.
+It is very useful when building application on non-MacOS device that does not have XCode installed.
+Continuous Native Generation (CNG) on the other hand, provides a way to manage and build both Android and iOS apps locally on developer's machine, essentially generating two different codebases, one for each platform.